ledgerloops/strategy-pit/README.md

 Also, Salmons don't implement exchange rate negotiation.

 ### Pelican
-Pelicans (not implemented yet) differ from Salmons in that they create multiple Loops per Probe - forking them whenever the network forks.
+Pelicans differ from Salmons in that they create multiple Loops per Probe - forking them whenever the network forks.
 This means they can handle not only the Triangle but also the Hourglass topology.

 Due to a bug in a mechanism that was meant to prevent unnecessary probes to a newly met node, nodes in the second triangle don't get to see all the probes and loops.